 Monsummano Terme is a worthy day trip destination if you’re looking for a day of relaxation.
 The most popular place to experience the warm thermal waters of Monsummano Terme is Grotta Giusti Thermal Spa Resort.
 It’s also one of my favorite resorts of all time!

 You don’t have to be a guest of the hotel to enjoy the spa and large thermal pool; day passes are offered.
-There’s a large outdoor thermal pool as well as an indoor thermal spa circuit.
-If you’re feeling adventurous (and are scuba-certified and insured), there’s also a thermal water cave on the property – one of the very few caves in the world that you can dive in.
+There’s a large outdoor thermal pool and an indoor thermal spa circuit.
+If you’re feeling adventurous (and are scuba-certified and insured), there’s also a thermal water cave on the property – one of the few caves in the world that you can dive in.

 Combine your spa day with a quick stop in the nearby town of Vinci, the birthplace of one of the most famous artists of all time – Leonardo da Vinci.
 The town is tiny, but you can visit the home he was born in, and they also have a great Leonardo da Vinci Museum.